 All Nations Christian Centre has a congregation made up of over 30 different nationalities and as a church we work with and support missions which operate locally and globally.
 As well as supporting many charities in the locality and around the UK, we are also involved in charities operating in several nations around the world.
-During 2017, All Nations Christian Centre supported 21 UK missions and 15 international missions.
+In recent years, All Nations Christian Centre supported 21 UK missions and 15 international missions.
 Below are the details of just some of the organisations with which we work.

 Christian Solidarity Worldwide

 Christian Solidarity Worldwide (CSW) works in over 20 countries across Asia, Africa, the Middle East and Latin America, defending everyone’s right to freedom of religion or belief.

 Three quarters of the world’s population lives in countries with severe restrictions on their religious freedom – in fact, it’s one of the most widely-violated human rights in the world.

 This is unacceptable and CSW are working to change it.
 CSW’s vision is of a world where everyone is free to choose their beliefs, a world free from religious persecution, where everyone can practise a religion or belief of their choice.

 For more information about CSW please click here.